anushjeya/anusha-jeyaseelan/_portfolio/amazon-sagemaker.md

 print("Endpoint deployed successfully.")
 ```

-**Testing the Prediction:**
+## Testing the Prediction
-To validate the model, I sent a test image payload to the endpoint.
+To validate the model, send a test image payload to the newly created endpoint.
 ```python
 import json
 import numpy as np